Jason56u/comp2850-minimal-solution/protocol-tasks.md

 # Job Stories — Week 6 Needs-Finding

 ## Story S1: Reliable Task Creation
-**Situation**: When I add a new task，
+**Situation**: When I add a new task
-**Motivation**: I want a clear and immediate confirmation that it was successfully created， **Outcome**: So I can quickly find the most time-sensitive tasks without scanning everything， **Underlying need**: Because unclear feedback makes users double-click or doubt whether their action worked.
+**Motivation**: I want a clear and immediate confirmation that it was successfully created **Outcome**: So I can quickly find the most time-sensitive tasks without scanning everything **Underlying need**: Because unclear feedback makes users double-click or doubt whether their action worked

 ## Story S2: Easy Task Finding (Filter)
-**Situation**: When my task list becomes long， **Motivation**: I want to quickly filter items by typing a keyword， **Outcome**: So I can find what I’m looking for without scanning everything， **Underlying need**: Because long lists create cognitive load and make important tasks harder to find.
+**Situation**: When my task list becomes long **Motivation**: I want to quickly filter items by typing a keyword **Outcome**: So I can find what I’m looking for without scanning everything **Underlying need**: Because long lists create cognitive load and make important tasks harder to find

-## Story S3: Clear Edit and Delete Controls
+## Story S3: Clear Edit Controls
-**Situation**: When I want to update or delete a task, **Motivation**: I want buttons that clearly indicate which task they belong to **Outcome**: So I don’t accidentally act on the wrong item **Underlying need**: Because identical “edit” or “delete” buttons confuse both visual and screen-reader users.
+**Situation**: When I want to update a task **Motivation**: I want buttons that clearly indicate which task they belong to **Outcome**: So I can confidently modify the correct item without error **Underlying need**: Because identical “edit” buttons confuse both visual and screen-reader users

+## Story S4: Clear Delete Controls
+**Situation**: When I want to delete a task **Motivation**: I want the “delete” button to be unambiguously associated with that task and require a clear confirmation **Outcome**: So I can remove the task without fear of accidentally deleting the wrong one **Underlying need**: Because identical “delete” buttons are high-risk and can cause data loss if misidentified